pdhuy2k3/booking-platform/docs/booking-review-reengagement-plan.md

 3. **AI quick prompt**
    - Build a helper (e.g., `buildAiPromptFromBooking(booking)`) that constructs a concise prompt summarizing destination, dates, party size, and desired action (e.g., “Find a return flight from HAN to SGN on July 10 for 2 adults”).
    - Extend `useAiChat.ts` with a function `startNewConversation(initialPrompt)` that posts the prompt immediately and surfaces results in `chat-interface.tsx`.
+   - Rather than POSTing via HTTP, have `startNewConversation` open a WebSocket connection to the BFF and stream tokens in real time.
    - Use a Next.js context provider (or existing AI chat provider) to trigger that request when the user chooses “Continue with AI” from the review.

 ## Implementation Plan